nii-cl/tactful-tom/README.md

 ### Statistics

 - **Total Conversations**: 100 unique scenarios
-- **Total Questions**: 4,000+ multi-choice and short-answer questions
+- **Total Questions**: 6,000+ multi-choice and short-answer questions
 - **Question Types**:
   - Comprehension (detecting the lie)
   - Justification (understanding motivations)
-  - Fact Tracking (who knows what)
+  - Fact Tracking, Information Accessibility, and Answerability (who knows what)
   - Belief States (first-order and second-order ToM)
-  - Information Accessibility
-  - Answerability
-  - Lie Detection Ability
+  - Lie Detection Ability (who can detect the lie based on each character's belief)
-  - Lie Ability
+  - Lie Ability (who can lie based on each character's belief)

 ### Dataset Structure